seanbaxter/DirectXShaderCompiler/docs/GetElementPtr.rst

   into C (this covers a lot).

 * Support optimizations such as those that are common in C compilers.
-In particular, GEP is a cornerstone of LLVM's `pointer aliasing model <LangRef.html#pointeraliasing>`_.
+In particular, GEP is a cornerstone of LLVM37's `pointer aliasing model <LangRef.html#pointeraliasing>`_.

 * Provide a consistent method for computing addresses so that address